int128/kubelogin/README.md

 - OIDC provider
 - Kubernetes API server
-- Kubernetes cluster (RBAC)
+- Role for your group or user
-- kubectl
+- kubectl authentication

 You can install this by brew tap or from the [releases](https://github.com/int128/kubelogin/releases).